Spanish-American Model Sara Natividad Is A Smokeshow In A Tiny Orange Bikini

 “Sara you look fantastic as always.
 I would also like to go to the beach with you,” wrote another fan.

-“Orange soda shorty bomb,” raved a third person.
-They inserted a heart eyes emoji and a fire emoji to their comment.
+“Orange soda shorty bomb,” raved a third person, inserting a heart-eyes emoji and a fire emoji to their comment.

 “Have fun at the beach and take beautiful pics for us in Italy cause we are all stuck at home.
 You are gorgeous,” chimed in a fourth user.